pubkey/rxdb/docs-src/articles/json-database.md

 ## Using SQLite as a JSON Database
 In some cases, you might want to use SQLite as a backend storage solution for your JSON data.
 RxDB can be configured [to work with SQLite](../rx-storage-sqlite.md), providing the benefits of both a relational database system and JSON document storage.
 This hybrid approach can be advantageous when dealing with complex data relationships while retaining the flexibility of JSON data representation.

-## Follow up
-In conclusion, RxDB is a powerful tool for JavaScript developers who need to work with JSON data.
-Its flexibility, performance, and support for essential features make it a valuable asset for a wide range of applications, whether you're building web applications in Node.js, mobile apps in React Native, or hybrid solutions using SQLite.
-With RxDB, you have the means to efficiently manage and leverage JSON data, taking your applications to the next level of data-driven functionality.

 ## Follow Up
 To further explore RxDB and get started with using it in your frontend applications, consider the following resources: